 HomeImprove service and scheme of assistance

 The Scheme of Assistance is delivered by our HomeImprove service.
-This was introduced to assist homeowners and those who rent private property, to repair, maintain, improve and adapt their home.
+This was introduced to assist homeowners and those who rent a private property, to repair, maintain, improve, and adapt their homes.
 The Scottish Government website has further information on the Scheme of Assistance.

 If you are eligible and want to apply for any of the assistance available, complete the HomeImprove assistance enquiry form:

 Or apply for adaptations for disabled people using the Equipment and adaptations assistance form:

 Further information is available on our HomeImprove Scheme of Assistance publications.